Country Music Association: About

 Annual awards are given in the following twelve categories: Entertainer of the Year, Male Vocalist, Female Vocalist, New Artist of the Year (formerly the Horizon Award), Vocal Group, Vocal Duo, Single, Album, Song, Music Event, Music Video, and Musician.

 The CMA also gives a "CMA Broadcast Award" to country-formatted radio stations each year.
 Broadcast Awards are segmented based on market size, major market (Arbitron Ranking 1–25), large market (Arbitron Ranking 26–50), medium market (Arbitron Ranking 51–100), and small market (All other Markets).
 A single station cannot win the award in consecutive years.

 In honor of the CMA Awards 50th anniversary, MCA Nashville released a song called "Forever Country".

 In 2017, days before the 51st Annual Country Music Association Awards, the association announced that reporters that covered “the Las Vegas tragedy, gun rights, political affiliations or topics of the like” at the awards show would have their credentials revoked.
 Following criticism from Brad Paisley, journalists, and others, the association apologized and rescinded the restrictions on the press.

 In June 2021, the CMA announced that they would extend its broadcast contract with ABC through 2026.

 List of CMA Award winners

 Events

-The cornerstone of the CMA is "Country Music's Biggest Week", which includes the aforementioned CMA Awards in early November, followed two days later by a CMA Country Christmas concert.
+The cornerstone of the CMA is "Country Music's Biggest Week", which includes the aforementioned CMA Awards in early November.